dyphen12/Sneakers/README.md

-# Sneakers API
+# Sneakers API [DEV]

-### v2.0.0
+### v3.0.0a

-## Airtable Update
+## Vision Update!!!

+#### Computer Vision Model Added.

+- Tensorflow model added
+- Dataset constructor
+- Training builder
+- Plotting and debugging utilities

+### Main
-This API works as a wrapper for TheSneakersDatabase, you can download the database and export it into a CSV, update it and modify it.

-API allows sneaker images to be downloaded and processed.
+This is the main of TheSneakersDatabase, you can download this API and export the database into a CSV, update it and modify it.
+It allows sneaker images to be downloaded and processed.
 Saved in the 'img' folder, they can be composed into a fully automated ExcelSheet.

-Featuring the 'Composer', with the Composer you can create, manipulate, and save XLSX worksheets, and Handle Airtable.
+Featuring the 'Composer', you can create, manipulate, and save XLSX worksheets, and export Airtable sheets.

-But wait!
-There's more!

-You can also synchronize the composer and the composer worksheet with your Google Drive!
+You can also synchronize the composer and the composer worksheet with your Google Drive and Airtable.

-AND NOW!!!!
-You can also synchronize the composer and the composer worksheet with your Airtable!

-Just instead of using Composer, use the Aircomposer.

 ## Installation: